 Online Meetings

 To facilitate the questions from students regarding both course content as well as projects, online meet ups were conducted every week.
-These were one hour sessions mainly steered by associate instructors and participated by the instruc- tor.
+These were one hour sessions mainly steered by associate instructors but participated in by the instructor.
 In early course offerings, with only a small number of students the Google Hangouts platform was the choice for online meetings.
 But with larger classes we switched to Adobe Connect platform, provided by Indiana University for online courses.
 Every such online meeting is recorded and available through YouTube for later viewing by the students.
 We find that such videos are helpful in the subsequent runs of the course as well.

 Content Repository

-The instructor of the course found the need to share content among different courses run by different instructors.
+The developer of the course found the need to share content among different courses run by different instructors.
 In-order to do so, a MOOC platform should be able to share course content among different courses.
-As part of this course, we have developed technology on top of Edx MOOC platform to share content among different courses and planning to move the content of this course which in in Google Course Builder to Edx platform.
-This development will allow different instructors from different universities to easily share course content to quickly create courses.
+As part of this course, we have developed technology on top of Edx MOOC platform to share content among different courses and we are planning to move the content of this course which is currently in Google Course Builder to the Edx platform.
+This development will allow different instructors from different universities to easily share course content and quickly create new courses that modify the old one.

 Assignments & Exams